asciamanna/asciamanna.github.io/_drafts/practices-for-effective-mob-programming.md

 ## Use a Mob Programming Tool

 Those who know me know that I prefer pen, paper, and index cards over most workflow tools.
 However, I cannot overstate the importance of a mob programming tool.
 There are several that exist, but my favorite is [mobster](http://mobster.cc).
-The tool encourages consistent switching intervals, ensuring that everyone in the mob takes a turn as driver.
+The tool encourages consistent switching intervals, ensuring that everyone in the session takes a turn as driver.
+This increases the overall engagement of the members of the sesion.
 It also supports disciplined break taking, a very important aspect of mobbing.
 I've witnessed teams who avoided using a mobbing tool only to fall back on old habits making the mobbing sessions much less effective.

 ### Experiment with Switching Intervals, Aim for Shorter